 In this stark future, retailers’ ability to meld the physical and digital worlds and drive compelling digital engagement with shoppers is a must-have capability.

-Editor’s Note: This is the first of a two-part series.
+Editor’s Note: This is the first of a four-part series.

 Gary Hawkins is the founder and CEO of the Center for Advancing Retail & Technology (CART).
 He can be reached at email@example.com.